Gfdcvn/Mod-Bot/README.md

 # Mod Bot
- A mod bot for Rezero Bots Support
+ A mod bot for Gamearoo's Server